 Whatever you decide, textured vegetable protein or ground beef, you’re certainly in for a great meal.
 And, Dear Reader, you can leave the canned stuff at the store; this dish is certainly filling, hearty, healthier, and most certainly has less fillers and preservatives.
 Enjoy!
 Oh, one last thing, I served the Beefaroni with my homemade savoury scones.
 There’s no recipe on the blog for these yet, but I will add it soon.
 Great way to make a simple pasta dish just a little bit more special.

-- 2 312g packages of prepared textured vegetable protein (Yves is a great brand!)
+- 600 grams prepared textured vegetable protein, Yves is a great brand!

 - 450 grams elbow macaroni